season-lab/bluepill/README.md

 * ***Black Hat Europe 2019***. *BluePill: Neutralizing Anti-Analysis Behavior in Malware Dissection*. [[link]](https://www.blackhat.com/eu-19/briefings/schedule/index.html#bluepill-neutralizing-anti-analysis-behavior-in-malware-dissection-17685) [[slides]](https://i.blackhat.com/eu-19/Wednesday/eu-19-Delia-BluePill-Neutralizing-Anti-Analysis-Behavior-In-Malware-Dissection.pdf)
 * ***TIFS 2020*** (IEEE Transactions on Information Forensics and Security). *On the Dissection of Evasive Malware*. [[paper]](https://ieeexplore.ieee.org/document/9018111)

-*Before going public for BH Europe 2019, we made radical changes that negatively affected the handling of 64-bit code and partially of the WoW64 subsystem: please consider these scenarios experimental as we complete the regression fixing behind the scenes.*
+*Before going public for BH Europe 2019, we made radical changes that broke the handling of 64-bit code and partially of the WoW64 subsystem: please consider these scenarios experimental as we complete the regression testing.*

 ### Quick start